Nenkai/Gran-Turismo-Modding-Guides/README.md

 * Knowing how to FTP inside your console.
 * If modding GT6: [GT6 Mod Base](http://www.mediafire.com/folder/8d08of132m00y/GT6+Mod+Base) to use as base - extract it later on and use it to make your mod - **for 1.22/latest only.**

+## ⚠️ Important Notice
+If you are on RPCS3 or using a CFW PS3, it is recommended to use the [FSRoot](https://github.com/Nenkai/Gran-Turismo-Modding-Guides/blob/main/X.%20Other/Command_Line_Arguments_FSRoot.md) method to start modding the game as it allows modding by editing files directly.

+If so, you can skip packing section and come back to it later when you are ready to build a mod for others to play.

 ## Table of Contents
 0. [Dealing with file unpacking/repacking, understanding PDIPFS](https://github.com/Nenkai/Gran-Turismo-5-6-Modding-Guides/blob/main/0.%20Understanding%20PDIPFS/Understanding_PDIPFS.md)
 	1. [Unpacking](https://github.com/Nenkai/Gran-Turismo-5-6-Modding-Guides/blob/main/0.%20Understanding%20PDIPFS/Understanding_PDIPFS.md#unpacking)